Tracie Morris

 Tracie Morris is an American poet.
 She is also a performance artist, vocalist, voice consultant, creative non-fiction writer, critic, scholar, bandleader, actor and non-profit consultant.
 Morris is from Brooklyn, New York.
-Morris' experimental sound poetry is progressive and improvisational.
+Morris's experimental sound poetry is progressive and improvisational.
 She is a tenured professor at the Iowa Writers' Workshop.

 Education

-Tracie Morris earned a Master of Fine Arts (MFA) in Poetry at Hunter College and her Ph.D in Performance Studies at New York University with an emphasis on speech act theory, poetry and Black aesthetics, under the supervision of José Esteban Muñoz.
-She also studied classical British acting at the Royal Academy of Dramatic Art (London) and American acting at Michael Howard Studios.
+Born in Brooklyn, New York, Tracie Morris earned a Master of Fine Arts (MFA) degree in Poetry at Hunter College and her Ph.D in Performance Studies at New York University with an emphasis on speech act theory, poetry and Black aesthetics, under the supervision of José Esteban Muñoz.
+She also studied classical British acting at the Royal Academy of Dramatic Art in London and American acting at Michael Howard Studios.

 Career

-Morris writes about Black culture, power, race, gender, abuse and the body, among other topics, through reverberation and accumulative alterations or substituting, thereby creating dynamic and intimate sound poetry work.
 Primarily known for her live performances, Morris has written ten books (as of 2021) and has been heavily anthologized as a writer in multiple genres.

-Morris emerged as a poet, performer and writer from the Lower East Side poetry scene in the early 1990s.
+She emerged as a poet, performer and writer from the Lower East Side poetry scene in the early 1990s.
 She became known as a local poet in the "slam" scene of the Nuyorican Poets Cafe in New York City, New York, and eventually made the 1993 Nuyorican Poetry Slam team, the same year she won the Nuyorican Grand Slam Championship.
 She competed in the 1993 National Poetry Slam held that year in San Francisco with other poets from the Nuyorican team.

 Morris also won the "national haiku slam" that year and her interest in the form lead her to Asia to research poetic forms and cultures from the region in 1998.
 She has been a member of the MLA (Modern Language Association), Associated Writing Programs, The Shakespeare Society and The Shakespeare Forum.
-Her work has been featured in Fuse Magazine, The Amsterdam News, The Village Voice, Tribes Magazine, Bomb Magazine, The Brooklyn Rail and San Francisco Weekly as well as many cultural and scholarly journals.
 She has performed at Lincoln Center, St. Mark's Poetry Project, CBGB, the 92nd Street Y, Lollapalooza, South by Southwest, The Whitney Museum, MoMA, Albertine, The New Museum, Centre Pompidou (Paris), Centre for Creative Arts(Durban), Victoria and Albert Museum, Queensland Poetry Festival (Brisbane, Melbourne) and many other regional, national, and international venues.
-She has presented her work throughout Asia, Africa, Latin America, and Europe.